spectrumx/sds-code/sdk/docs/README.md

     export SDS_SECRET_TOKEN=your-secret-token
     ```

-2. Then, in your Python script or Jupyter notebook:
+2. Then, in your Python script or Jupyter notebook.
+[See `examples/basic-usage.py`](./examples/basic-usage.py) for the full script.:

     ```python
     from spectrumx import Client